sharmalab/datacafe/README.md

 A Dynamic Data Warehousing System

 Apache Drill can be used to query Hadoop and HDFS in a very efficient way.
 The steps are outlined below.
-Refer to the linked pages for detailed instructions on each of these steps.
+Refer to the relevant files in documentation for detailed instructions on each of these steps.

 ## Configure the original data sources.